alemnew/wepr/README.md

 ---
 hURL is a multi-threaded HTTP client which supports persistent connections and request pipelining.

-leone-dns-library
+dns-library
 ---
 Library for DNS resolution

-leone-playback
+playback
 ---
 DNS and HTTP server designed to emulate performance recorded by the Webperf test.

-leone-render
+rendering-server
 ---
-Rendering performance tests.
+Calcualtes the rendering time of a website.

-leone-tools
+tools
 ---
 Library containing shared functions.

-leone-webperf
+webperf
 ---
-The actual Webperf test.
+The Web performace test.
-Examples of test configuration files are located under [leone-webperf/testing/conf]
+Examples of test configuration files are located under [webperf/google.conf]

 Check 'webperf.conf' for list of configuration options and their meaning.